 While Binance Holdings Ltd. may be a viable defendant in an ATA action going forward, our investigation continues into other sources of funding for the various FTOs involved in the October 7 attacks to determine additional defendants against whom claims may be brought in federal court in the United States to try and cut off the funding mechanisms used by these FTOs.

-Similar to cases under the FSIA, Anti-Terrorism Act cases are quite time-consuming, but we are dedicated to our clients to see litigation through to the end.
-It is not uncommon for private entities and individuals sued under the Anti-Terrorism Act to engage in a stout defense through large law firms in the United States which serves to elongate the time that anti-terrorism cases can take to reach trial assuming they have not been dismissed prior to that time or settled in advance of trial.
+Similar to cases under the FSIA, Anti-Terrorism Act cases are time consuming.
+It is not uncommon for private entities and individuals sued under the ATA to engage in a stout defense through large law firms in the United States.
+These tactics can elongate the time that anti-terrorism cases can take to reach trial, assuming they have not been dismissed prior to that time or settled in advance of trial.

-Motley Rice has experience representing terror-victim clients in cases that have lasted over a decade, demonstrating our commitment towards the betterment of our clients.
-These cases include our decades-long pursuit of justice on behalf of thousands of victims and family members of the terrorist attacks on September 11, 2001 and our representation of American victims of terrorist attacks in Israel against Arab Bank plc, the largest financial institution in Jordan.
+Motley Rice has experience representing terror-victim clients in cases that have lasted over a decade, demonstrating our commitment to our clients.
+These cases include our decades-long pursuit of justice on behalf of thousands of victims and family members of the terrorist attacks on September 11, 2001, and our representation of American victims of terrorist attacks in Israel against the Arab Bank.

 Resources from the federal government